kannanjayachandran/Wafers-Fault-Detection/README.md

 **Detailed explanation of the complete project is given in the [Project Structure](./Readme_Assets/Structure.md) It contains the documentation of the project.**

+>Inside each folder, there is a readme file which contains the documentation of the folder.
+It would contain information like what is the purpose of the folder, what are the files inside the folder, what are the functions present in the files, etc.

 **[Main ToDo](./Readme_Assets/ToDo.md)**

 **[Contributions](./CONTRIBUTING.md)**